Back to Blog

 Don't flood the internet

-The PRCA's new definition of PR – focused on trust, insight, and long-term value – is directionally right.
+The PRCA's new definition of PR, focused on trust, insight, and long-term value, is directionally right.
 But the real question is operational: What does trust look like when AI is the intermediary?
-The winners won't be the loudest.
-They'll be the most consistently legible to models.
+The winners won't be the loudest, but the most consistently legible to models.

 That means: